frederic-perez/AmE-dictionary/data/idioms.md

 __come to a close__ _The fifty-year reign of incessant warring was coming to a close._
 __come to a stop__ To stop, cease, or conclude. _Every driver came to a stop as the police car, with its flashing lights and siren, sped by._ _Our research came to a stop after a sudden reduction in funding._
 __come to fruition__ To successfully be brought into existence or to completion.
+__come to grips with (someone or something)__
 __come to terms with (someone or something)__ :six::hammer:
 __come to think of it__ _Come to think of it, I haven’t seen too many bullshitters since the war started._
 __come together__ :three::hammer:
-__coming-of-age__ Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
+__coming-of-age__ :two: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
 __comparisons are odious__ It is unhelpful, unfair, or misleading to draw comparisons between people or things, especially when done flippantly or inappropriately. _A: “How would you compare Sarah’s current boyfriend with her last?”
 B: “Comparisons are odious, dear.
 Let’s not go down that road.”_
 __concrete jungle__ An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads.
 __conspicuous consumption__ :two: The lavish expenditure of money or acquisition of expensive items as a public display of one’s wealth or financial success.